 Everyone is welcome to make on-site use of the libraries; however, those who do not have a current, formal relationship with UNC must pay an annual fee for a Borrower’s card in order to check books out.
 The Borrower’s card also provides access to the libraries’ public computers, but does not include off-site access to the libraries’ online licensed resources or services such as document delivery or interlibrary loan.
-Friends of the Library, UNC Alumni, resident visiting scholars, and Triangle Research Library Network (TRLN) affiliates have special borrowing and access privileges.
+UNC Alumni, resident visiting scholars, and Triangle Research Library Network (TRLN) affiliates have special borrowing and access privileges.

 Visiting Scholars and Postdocs with official UNC Appointments

 Visiting scholars must receive official appointments to a UNC college, school, department or organized research unit.
 Your UNC One Card serves as your library card.
 Once you have received your UNC PID and Onyen, you are automatically registered to begin using library resources.

 The libraries provide access to collections, borrowing privileges, and other services to our visiting scholars and postdocs including: